 We understand that you may have a lot of questions if your child is diagnosed with an osteoid osteoma.
 Is it dangerous?
 Will it affect my child long-term?
 What do we do next?
 We’ve tried to provide some answers to those questions in the following pages.
 If you have further questions during your hospital stay, our experts can answer them fully.

-• child life specialists, psychologists, social workers and resource specialists who provide supportive care before,
+- child life specialists, psychologists, social workers, and resource specialists who provide supportive care before, during, and after treatment

 In addition, our center offers: